How to Register Your Event

 Most importantly, do remember to tag your event.

-If your event is taking place outside of festival dates, please tag it as a Late opening only.
+If your event is taking place outside of the festival dates, please tag it as a Late opening only.

 If you are running a Late opening as part of an ongoing exhibition, you need to create a separate event listing for the Late opening.
 This is to ensure that only the Late event feeds through to the Museums at Night site.
 Please tick the Late opening box in your Late event listing.
 Do not tick the Late opening box in your exhibition listing.